codelal/codelal/README.md

 ### Hi there, I'm Alma 👋,

-I'm a Web Developer with a background in philosophy based in Berlin.
+I'm a Web Developer based in Berlin.
 I'm recently graduaded from a coding-bootcamp at Spiced Academy.

 <!--